Follow these tips to stay safe online:

 If there is no one at home you want to talk to about a problem, you can call Childline on: 0800 1111 to talk to someone who can help.

 You can also make a report on the Think U Know website.

 This year for Safer Internet Day, we took part is a series of activities to raise awareness about E-safety.
-Miss Brewster asked everyone to design E-safety posters to promote E-safety in school.
+Miss Brewster asked everyone to design online safety posters to promote online safety in school.
 All the teachers chose the best posters from their class, then Miss Brewster and Mr Towers chose the final winners.

 The Key Stage 1 winner was Freddie and the runner up was Connie.
 Key Stage 2's winner was Richanne and the runner up was Tyra-Jo.
 All the winners and runners up were presented with a certificate and the winners also received a book token.

 Some classes watched a video about thinking carefully about things they see and do online and to try to 'see the bigger picture'.
 There was also an opportunity for some classes to do the Hour of Code.